petegregoryy/discord-slowmode-bot/README.md

 Discord's default slow mode isn't long enough?
 This is a bot developed to allow increased length slow modes in channels.

 ## Setup
 This bot requires `discord.js` to run, along with `nodejs`.
-NodeJS can be installed from https://nodejs.org, and the latest Discord. can be installed with
+NodeJS can be installed from https://nodejs.org, and the latest Discord.JS can be installed with
 ```
 npm install --save discord.js
 ```